-As a destination, the Cliffs of Moher must offer excellent value for money via diverse visitor offers and added value, delivering a world-class tourism model in which audience needs and satisfaction are central.
+The Cliffs of Moher must offer excellent value for money via diverse visitor offers and added value, delivering a world-class tourism model in which audience needs and satisfaction are central.
 The strategy will develop a sequence of memorable experiences that prioritise exhilarating encounters with the cliffs and immersion in untamed nature through a network of safe graded walks, enhanced landscape interpretation, and targeted event and activity packages.

 The need to conserve and highlight the beautifully rugged and ecologically rich habitats of the cliffs is a key driver for the strategy.
-Rewilding and regeneration of the natural environment will significantly enhance the biodiversity value as well as increase its aesthetic appeal for a wide range of audiences.
-Proactive habitat and visitor management across a wider area will strengthen opportunities for conservation research, monitoring and education via strategic partnerships.
+Rewilding and recovery of the natural environment will significantly enhance the biodiversity value as well as increase its aesthetic appeal for a wide range of audiences.
+Proactive habitat and visitor management will reinforce commitments to protect the cultural authenticity and wildness of the natural assets, designated habitats and protected species (and associated ecological corridors / linkages) within the site and wider area.
+This approach will also strengthen opportunities for conservation research, monitoring and education through strategic partnerships.

-The Cliffs of Moher Coastal Walk and the developing greenways present major opportunities for sustainable access links with the Cliffs of Moher site and for dispersing visitors across the wider area.
+A new park and ride hub and shuttle service for visitors to the Cliffs of Moher, developed as part of an integrated transport system for the wider area, will provide sustainable access to the site and beyond.
+The Cliffs of Moher Coastal Walk and the developing greenways present major opportunities for sustainable access links with the Cliffs of Moher site and for managing visitors across the wider area.
 These assets provide valuable community amenities and can also deliver in terms of attracting visitors, increasing visitor revenue and transforming the economic and social future of the towns, villages and rural areas around the region.
+At the Cliffs of Moher site, the provision of new and enhanced facilities, services and network of walkways and features, will facilitate sustainable and enhanced universal access for all visitors.